minyk/Pathfinder-ACG-FAQ-KO/classdeck/classdeck-sorcerer.md

 Recharge this card to reduce Combat damage dealt to you by 2.
 You may play this card on a check even if you played a weapon that does not have the 2-Handed trait.

-posted Tue, Jun 2, 2015 | back to top
+posted Jun 3, 2015 | back to top

 ## Why would I discard the Sling instead of revealing it?